Brafferton (building)

-The Brafferton, built in 1723 and among the oldest buildings in Virginia, is a former school for Virginian Indians located southeast of the Sir Christopher Wren Building, facing the President's House on the campus of the College of William and Mary in Williamsburg, Virginia.
+The Brafferton is a building on the campus of the College of William & Mary in Williamsburg, Virginia.
+Built in 1723 and among the oldest buildings in Virginia, it was built as a school for Virginian Indians.
+The Brafferton is southeast of the Wren Building and faces the President's House.
+The three buildings were restored by the Colonial Williamsburg project during the early 20th century.

 History

 The Brafferton was constructed in 1723, likely by Henry Cary, Jr., to house the College's Indian school, which was endowed by funds from an estate purchased by the charity of Robert Boyle, the noted English scientist.
 Income from Brafferton Manor in Yorkshire, England, designated for charitable and pious purposes, was used to "civilize" Indian youth, prepare them for Anglican priesthood — and produce interpreters and cultural liaisons who could aid Britain's colonial expansion.
 Part of this process was to strip Brafferton students of their native clothes and names, giving them English identities.

 The Indian Master lived in the Brafferton with the students and was permitted to take in white students whom he tutored for a fee.
 The Brafferton was set up with two main floors.
 On the first floor, there was a classroom with the rest of the floor taken up by the apartment for the Indian Master.
 On the second floor, the Native American boys slept while taking their meals with the rest of the College in the Great Hall.
 Eventually, dormers were added to the roof and the boys were moved to the attic while a library took up the second floor, using the Boyle money instead to actually fund the College library.

 The undertaking of producing Indian ministers met with little success, except among the Pamunkey.
 Virginia's efforts to encourage allied and neighboring tribes to send Indian youth to Williamsburg were more successful, and several Brafferton students were key players in the late eighteenth century wars of North America.
 However, during the American Revolution, income from the Boyle estate was interrupted, and the teenage students mostly engaged in the conflict, the last leaving during the fall of 1778.

 While the English tried to ‘civilize’ the Brafferton students, the Indigenous boys never lost their culture.
 Due to an archaeological dig in 2011, archaeologists pieced together that a wine bottle broke at one point.
 A Brafferton student picked up this glass and fashioned it into a Native American tool.
 Even when their culture was being repressed, they were still practicing their culture in private.
 Eventually, Native American groups started sending their children over in order to learn the ways of the English.
 “In the end, the Indian School had the opposite effect to the one intended.
 Instead of convincing Indians to become good Englishmen, it allowed the Indians to learn enough about British culture to defend their old ways of life.”